‘Fairy Tail’ Manga 525: Gildarts Vs. August, Natsu Vs. Zeref And Erza’s Appeal

 ‘Fairy Tail’ Manga Chapter 521 – Universe One’s Return And Fairies Counterattack

 Back at the Fairy Tail headquarters, the epic battle between E.N.D.
 Natsu and Zeref continues with heightened intensity.
-Neither of the powerful combatants appears to let up or give in, as Lucy, Happy and Gray watch on in utter disbelief.
+Neither of the powerful combatants appears to let up or give in, as Lucy, Happy, and Gray watch on in utter disbelief.
 During the battle, Zeref unleashes the “Fire Dragon’s Roar,” which completely takes Natsu by surprise.

 Finally Brother vs Brother!???????? #FairyTail pic.twitter.com/NCSoY1iA8P